happyduck/99java/README.md

 This is a Java version of the 99 problems.
 The 99 problems also have [OCaml version](https://github.com/MassD/99), [Lisp version] (http://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html), etc.

-This README is restructured version of [ocaml.org-99problems] (http://ocaml.org/learn/tutorials/99problems.html).
+This README is modified version of [ocaml.org-99problems] (http://ocaml.org/learn/tutorials/99problems.html).

 Though the problems number from 1 to 99, there are some gaps and some additions marked with letters.